colgate-cosc480ds/lab1/setup.md

 	$ vagrant up

-If you get an error -- something about a "Vagrant environment or target machine" being required, make sure that the downloaded Vagrantfile is named `Vagrantfile` and not `Vagrantfile.txt`.
+If you get an error -- something about a "Vagrant environment or target machine" being required -- make sure that the downloaded Vagrantfile is named `Vagrantfile` and not `Vagrantfile.txt`.
 If it is not, here's an easy fix:

 	$ mv Vagrantfile.txt Vagrantfile
 	$ vagrant up